KAB provides a comprehensive rehabilitation service to visual and hearing impaired people of all ages and abilities across Kent.

-The hours of work are flexible and vary dependent on demand.
+The hours of work are flexible and vary dependent on demand, however successful candidates can expect to be offered 6 to 20 hours per week dependent on location.
 If you are interested in this role but live outside these areas then please contact us regarding other opportunities across Kent.

 The role of the Guide Communicator aims to support people in overcoming the restrictions and barriers they experience due to their dual sensory impairment.
 Key areas of support are communication, access to information, and mobility.
 Examples of typical support include: enabling weekly shopping and leisure activities; dealing with written and telephone correspondence and attending medical appointments.
 Support is provided in various locations including a person’s home, the community and in residential settings; to enable service users to remain as independent as possible.
 The ideal candidate will have good and clear verbal communication skills; have the ability to work confidently using their own initiative and be empathetic to quickly adapt to new clients.
 No personal or domestic care is involved in this role.